 - Extra-amniotic infections

 The severity of the impact depends on various factors, including the type of infection, the timing of exposure, and the maternal immune response.
-Detecting and managing infections during pregnancy through regular screenings and timely interventions are essential in minimizing the risk of neurological complications and birth injuries.
+Detecting and managing infections during pregnancy through regular screenings and timely interventions are essential in minimizing the risk of neurological complications.

 If your doctor suspects you have an infection during your pregnancy, they should conduct a physical examination and order laboratory tests to confirm that diagnosis.
 They should also screen for infections during your pregnancy and as they notice symptoms of infection.